THE FIRST RESURRECTION

-So if Paul was striving to attain to the resurrection from the dead, it must be a different resurrection from the final resurrection; because the bodies of all who have lived on the earth shall come forth at that time.
-Thus there is no need to attain to the final resurrection.
+So if Paul was striving to attain to the resurrection from the dead, it must be a different resurrection from the final resurrection.
+This is because the bodies of all who have lived on the earth shall come forth at the final resurrection; thus there is no need to attain to the final resurrection.

 And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.
 (Revelation 20:12)

 Now, look again at the first resurrection:

 I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony for Jesus and because of the word of God.
 They had not worshiped the beast or his image and had not received his mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 (Revelation 20:4)

 Can you see that in the final resurrection, the general resurrection of mankind, the dead will be judged from what was written in the books?
 But in the first resurrection (above), no books are opened.
 This tells us that those who are found worthy to participate in the first resurrection, which will occur when the Lord Jesus next appears, are being judged today.
 They are appearing before the Judgment Seat of Christ.
 Their sins are being pointed out to them by the Spirit of God and they are confessing and turning away from them.
 This is the doctrine of eternal judgment.

 Instruction about baptisms, the laying on of hands, the resurrection of the dead, and eternal judgment.
 (Hebrews 6:2)